KamilBorowski1995/GridColorPicker/README.md

   mainColors: [], // Main colors to display in the picker
   othersColors: [], // Additional colors to display in the picker
   animation: "fade", // Animation type: fade, slide, or none
+  itemsPerRow: 8, // Number of items per row in the grid
   callback: (selectedColor) => {
     console.log("Selected color:", selectedColor); // Callback function to handle the selected color },